api3dao/contracts/.changeset/angry-dots-study.md

 '@api3/contracts': minor
 ---

-Exports a list of dApps with IDs
+Exports a list of dApps